JetBrains-Research/washu/docker/biolabs/washu/README.md

 Docker Image with test data and tools
 =====================================

-This is just an image `biolabs/test-data` with all the tools installed.
+This is an image `biolabs/test-data` with all the tools installed.

 Build
 -----